curv3d/curv/docs/language/README.rst

   The body of a function is an expression, not a statement list.

 Functional Programming
-  Higher order functions, curried functions, pattern matching, list/record/string comprehensions.
+  Higher order functions, curried functions, pattern matching, list/record/string comprehensions, tail call optimization.

 Imperative Programming
   Curv has a small imperative subset: assignment statements, compound statements,